TediousDev/Weather-Canvas/README.md

-# Climate Canvas: A Weather Visualization Tool
+# Weather Canvas: A Weather Visualization Tool

-Climate Canvas is a Streamlit web application that allows you to visualize weather data for up to 10 cities using the OpenWeather API.
+Weather Canvas is a Streamlit web application that allows you to visualize weather data for up to 10 cities using the OpenWeather API.

 ## Features